-Allie's question also reminded me of other common errors that happen when a word ending with D is followed by a word starting with T: The correct phrases are used to and iced tea, but people sometimes think they should be use to and ice tea because it's difficult to hear the separation between the D and T.
+Allie's question about the spelling also reminded me of other common errors that happen when a word ending with D is followed by a word starting with T: For example, the correct phrases are "used to" (as in “I used to go to restaurants a lot”) and “iced tea” (as in “I would usually get iced tea with lunch”), but people sometimes think those phrases should be “use to” and “ice tea” because it's difficult to hear the separation between the D and T.

 Image courtesy of Shutterstock.

 Get more tips like this in "The Grammar Devotional":